Skip to main content

 Grade Levels: 9-12

-Student has created a character for themselves to fit with Victorian society.
+Student has come in character to fit with the times of the 1930's English society.

 Missing